Clickcease

 Prohibited Recordings: What You Cannot Capture

-Under Texas Penal Code § 21.15(a), it is illegal to record the following without consent:
+Under Texas Penal Code § 21.15, it is illegal to record the following without consent and with intent to invade privacy:

 • Female breast: Any part of the female breast below the top of the areola.

-• Intimate area: This includes the genitals, pubic area, anus, buttocks, or female breast, whether clothed or unclothed.
+• Intimate area: This includes the genitals, pubic area, anus, buttocks, or female breast (below the top of the areola), whether clothed or unclothed, if the person has a reasonable expectation that the area is not subject to public view.

-• Changing room: Any area designated for changing clothes, including dressing rooms, locker rooms, and swimwear changing areas.
+• Any person in a place with reasonable expectation of privacy: This includes bathrooms, bedrooms, changing rooms, dressing rooms, locker rooms, and swimwear changing areas.

 Learn more: upskirting or downblousing as an offense in Texas.